NavyaG-lab/Tech-writer/metapod.md

 ## How to copy a transaction

 For debug purposes it is possible to create a copy of a transaction.
 This basically creates a new transaction, removing specified datasets.
-So it is possible to process and debug one specific dataset without having to reprocess everything again because the s3 paths will be the same.
+So it is possible to process and debug one specific dataset without having to reprocess everything again because the **s3 paths will be the same**.

 The endpoint for this is: `/api/migrations/copy-transaction/TRANSACTION-ID` and the expected POST content:
 ```json